eleev/uicollectionview-layouts-kit/README.md

 # collection-flow-layout-ios
 📐 A set of custom layouts for UICollectionView with examples.
 The repo will have a collection of custom layouts for `UICollectionView` componnet that can be easily reused.

+# Warning
+The assets used in this project were taken from the `Web`.
+Do not use them for commertial purposes and proprietary projects.
+They are used just for demostration only.

 # Pinterest
 Is a custom layout that mimics `Pinterest` layout.
 Can be customized with a variable `number of rows` and `custom cells`.